NiklasJordan/tech4goodresources/README.md

 - [Open Learning Exchange](https://ole.org) — International non-profit helping to create powerful open learning communities throughout the developing world that ensure quality basic learning for all, with a focus on children and youth, especially girls.
 - [Open Library](https://openlibrary.org) — Classics of world literature.
 - [Project Gutenberg](https://gutenberg.org) — Over 50,000 free eBooks in many formats available for download and online reading.
-- [Girl Effect](https://www.girleffect.org) — Organization that connects girls to each other and to the critical assets they need.
 - [Girl Up](https://girlup.org) — United Nations Foundation’s adolescent girl campaign, helps the hardest to reach girls living in places where it is hardest to be a girl.
 - [Global E-Schools and Communities Initiative (GESCI)](http://gesci.org) — International NGO and works with developing country governments and agencies in Africa, Asia, and Latin America to leverage technology as a catalyst for improving access and quality of education.
 - [IREX](https://irex.org) — International nonprofit organization with a focus on education.